awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 + **Region\-specific website endpoint – **Amazon S3 redirects the page request according to the value of the `x-amz-website-redirect-location` property\.
 + **REST endpoint – **Amazon S3 doesn't redirect the page request\.
 It returns the requested object\.

-For more information about the endpoints, see [Key Differences Between a Website Endpoint and a REST API Endpoint](WebsiteEndpoints.md#WebsiteRestEndpointDiff)\.
+For more information about the endpoints, see [Key differences between a website endpoint and a REST API endpoint](WebsiteEndpoints.md#WebsiteRestEndpointDiff)\.

 When setting a page redirect, you can either keep or delete the object content\.
 For example, suppose that you have a `page1.html` object in your bucket\.
 + To keep the content of `page1.html` and only redirect page requests, you can submit a [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html) request to create a new `page1.html` object that uses the existing `page1.html` object as the source\.
 In your request, you set the `x-amz-website-redirect-location` header\.
 When the request is complete, you have the original page with its content unchanged, but Amazon S3 redirects any requests for the page to the redirect location that you specify\.